symphonyoss/App-Integrations-Zapier/README.md

 Make sure that
 - Paths and passwords are correct
 - You can reach all Symphony Pod endpoints
-- Service accounts exists and cert CNs match with account's usernames. **_Note: The team is working on a integration-provisioning module that will automate this process; until further notice, please contact Symphony Support to get your Symphony integration deployed on your pod, as the pod will need an exact match of service account name, certs and app name in the pod for your app to be visible in your pod and usable._**
+- Service accounts exists and cert CNs match with account's usernames. **Note: The team is working on a integration-provisioning module that will automate this process; until further notice, please contact Symphony Support to get your Symphony integration deployed on your pod, as the pod will need an exact match of service account name, certs and app name in the pod for your app to be visible in your pod and usable.
+You will need to provide the (?)**
 - `./env.sh`, `./application.yaml` and `./certs/` are ignored by Git and don't end up in any code repository

 2. Run the integrations